 The main goal of the game is simply to stay alive and earn enough points to reach the top of the scoreboard.
 The more points you earn the more you level up and the more weapons you can unlock.
 It's very quick to get into, perfect if you are looking for fast-paced matches.

-Neptune's Pride is the epitome of backstabbing, two-faced, genuine human nastiness.
+Neptune's Pride, our webgame of the year back in 2010, is the epitome of backstabbing, two-faced, genuine human nastiness.
 It's a real time strategy game in the same way that glaciers move in real time, set in space and all about galactic expansion.
 Up to eight players start with a few star systems, and then expand outwards, until they meet someone else, and either decide to not kill each other immediately, or have at it.

 Because the fleets take hours, and sometimes days, to get from star to star, that leaves you with a good deal of time to play the diplomacy game, trying to cement alliances and crumble the foundations of those of your enemies.
 You try to get them alone, when you know one party is out, and just start to gently wear away at their trust, until they're a human shaped receptacle for suspicion, and before you know it you've got galactic civil war on your hands, and you can mop up the pieces.